- Continued wind/solar/BEV technology-forcing is the best possible outcome for fossil fuel interests in the 21st century.

 Clean energy technologies evoke a surprisingly large amount of emotion.
 Anyone who has spent some time on energy and climate discussion forums will know how emotional the debate can become.
 Predictably, the most common outcome of such debates is that both parties just become even more entrenched in their beliefs.

 Wind/solar power and BEVs are capable of inducing an especially strong emotional response.
 The ideological attractiveness of a world powered entirely by sun and wind combined with the promise that rapid cost reductions will soon overthrow the dirty fossil fuel establishment has gathered a broad global fan-base.
-As a result, these technologies have much more than their fair share of echo-chamber websites where advocates gather to collect and share any evidence that can support their predefined conclusion.
+Nuclear energy also has a passionate following, with other technologies like biofuels and the hydrogen economy enjoying notable support.

-This formation of distinct and opposing technology-forcing camps within the sustainability movement is the best possible outcome for fossil fuel interests.
-In any conflict, getting your enemy to fight among themselves is the easiest road to victory.
+This formation of distinct and opposing technology-forcing camps within the sustainability movement (wind/solar vs. nuclear being the most prominent example) is the best possible outcome for fossil fuel interests.
+In any conflict, getting your opposition to fight among themselves is the easiest road to victory.
 Unfortunately, this is what is happening at the moment.

 Difficult, but mandatory

-In addition, there is a distinct possibility that green technology-forcing can do more harm than good, especially in developing nations.
+In addition, there is a distinct possibility that green technology-forcing can do more harm than good.
 Technology-forcing is inherently economically inefficient and, in the developing world, economic inefficiency slows the rate of improvement in quality and quantity of life, climate change resilience, and the productivity required to pull off a rapid future decarbonization effort.
 In short, economic inefficiency costs many more lives than coal power plants or internal combustion engines.

 In closing, I want to repeat: This article is a call to all sustainability advocates to work together towards a common goal instead of perpetuating stalemated arguments about preferred technologies (e.g. wind/solar vs. nuclear).
 Consistent advocacy for technology neutrality combined with strong opposition to any kind of technology-forcing is a much more productive use of the time and initiative of sustainability advocates.

-Continuing on the current path will allow clean energy to win the occasional battle to great fanfare from wind, solar and BEV advocates, but ultimately fossil fuels will win the war.
+Continuing on the current path will surely allow clean energy to win several battles to great fanfare from wind, solar and BEV advocates, but ultimately fossil fuels will win the war.
 We really need to open our eyes to the bigger picture.
 And we need to do so very soon.